 Increased Government spending for cyclists and pedestrians means that our streets and neighbourhoods will undergo a number of changes with more cycle lanes, wider pavements and increased street furniture.
 As part of those changes, some towns and cities are implementing Low Traffic Neighbourhoods, which will necessitate a change in the way goods are delivered in those areas.

-Low Traffic Neighbourhoods (LTN) are defined areas of residential streets that are in between main or “distributor” roads.
-The aim of an LTN is to discourage and actively prevent motor vehicles from travelling through the area, keeping buses, HGVs and non-local traffic to the main or distributor roads outside the LTN.
+They are defined areas of residential streets between main or “distributor” roads.
+The aim of a LTN is to discourage or prevent motor vehicles from travelling through the area, keeping buses, HGVs, vans and non-local traffic to the main or distributor roads outside the LTN.

 The idea is that every resident can still drive to their residence and receive deliveries, but it is harder or impossible for vehicles to easily pass through the neighbourhood as part of a shortcut or “rat-run”.
-Deliveries and homeowners may therefore have to take a slightly longer route in order to access their home or delivery location.
+Deliveries and homeowners may therefore have to take a longer route to access their home or delivery location.

 Since June 2020 more than 200 schemes have been proposed in 54 local authorities including Birmingham, Manchester, Edinburgh and London.